GrinningHermit/Cozmo-Animation-Explorer/README.md

 -
 - Triggers can now be played.
 They are group names for a set of similar animations.
 When played, one of the animations from the set is picked randomly.
 - Behaviors can now be played.
 They are ongoing sets of instructions that can be interrupted.
 I.e.: Playing 'KnockOverCubes' will cause Cozmo to crash a stack of cubes he sees.
 If no stacked cubes are visible, he will do nothing.
 - An option 'return to pose' can be checked.
 Depending on the animation Cozmo executes, he can move around.
 Not every animation ends where he started.
-This checkbox makes sure he returns to his pose before the animation starts, both location and direction.
+This checkbox makes sure he returns to the pose he had before the animation starts.
 - Playing an animation is now achieved by clicking a button that appears on the line that has the mouse cursor hovering over it.
 - Copying the animation can now be done by clicking a button that appears on the line that has the mouse cursor hovering over it OR by selecting the text of the animation name and using the keyboard shortcut Ctrl-C (Windows/Linux) or Command-C (Mac).